knocklabs/react-notification-feed/README.md

       userToken={currentUser.knockUserToken}
       // Optionally you can scope the feed in a particular manner
       // tenant={currentWorkspace.id}
-      // Optionally you can make provider to not render any markup and later use KnockFeedContainer to wrap components
+      // Optionally you can stop the provider rendering any markup and use `KnockFeedContainer` to wrap components
       // rootless
     >
       <NotificationIconButton